LasmGratel/LambdaScript/doc/Develop.md

 todos
 -----
+* Make code clean.
+* Move review part into a new submodule.
-* Make a new buffer larger
+* Make a new buffer larger.
+* Make a real hash table.
 * Use a simple test system for test.c.
 * Do gc in memory allocation functions.
 * Finish `ls_close'.